 During the transition to value-based care and value-based contracts, it’s imperative that providers have the analytics needed to respond faster to patient needs.
 One of the best ways to do this is to ensure you have a software platform that integrates these disparate data sources, making the right data available so interventions in care are completed in a timely manner.

 It’s important to always keep in mind that providers are constantly busy and that their time is a precious resource.
 The time taken on their part to learn and embrace new technologies is time that could be spent providing and administering care.

 Make sure your analytics and contract modeling systems are suited to their workflow—whether it’s your high adoption portal, electronic health records (EHRs), or any other workflow system.
 Give them the actionable insights they need when needed so they can direct the best, most efficient course of action in their patient care.

 4. Reduce the Friction Between Providers and Payers

 Transparency is key to mutual payer/provider success in value-based contracts.
 Decades of distrust in the fee-for-service model has put providers and payers at odds.
 Both parties need to partner together to improve all aspects of value-based care—including quality, utilization, and cost.
 If your current systems don’t support you and your providers from precontracting through reconciliation at the end of the contract term, it’s imperative to future success that you review those systems so you and your providers are all flowing in the same direction and working with the same set of information.

-This blog post is an abbreviated our SpectraMedix eBook, “Four Ways to Accelerate Value-Based Payment Contract Adoption by Your Providers”.
+This blog post is an abbreviated version of our SpectraMedix eBook, “Four Ways to Accelerate Value-Based Payment Contract Adoption by Your Providers”.
 To get the entire picture, including a bonus fifth way to better enable providers top adopt value-based contracts, you can download the full eBook.